-SOUTHFIELD, Mich. - Miguel Cabrera may have hit a walk-off home run Saturday night to bring home the win against the Kansas City Royals, but earlier in the day, he did something much more special -- he helped brighten the lives of a group of young ball players.
+SOUTHFIELD, Mich. -Cabrera may have hit a walk-off home run Saturday night to bring home the win against the Kansas City Royals, but earlier in the day, he did something much more special -- he helped brighten the lives of a group of young ball players.

 It was a really big day for 16-year-old Benjamin Carter, who was born with spina bifida.

 He's confined to a wheelchair, but like a lot of kids his age, Carter loves baseball.

 Saturday was his chance to get in the game, and get up close and personal with his favorite Tigers.